samsw69/project-1/README.md

 The greatest challenges were:

-1. designing the logic for the grid, so that a location could be identified and logged when a 'slot' was selected (in a methodical and efficient way)
+1. designing the logic for the grid, so that a location could be identified and logged when a 'slot' was selected
 2. ensuring that the player placed their token according to the 'rules of gravity' - ie the lowest available 'slot' in a column
 3. ensuring occupied 'slots' could not be re-used again during current play
 4. logging the progress for two players and storing the information in a way that could be easily re-used to check for a winner